-Practice solar arc techniques that have consistently yielded successful predictions before events hit the news – since Robert Glasscock's impressively accurate forecasts in his Nov.
-4, 2017, Solar Arcs webinar for Kepler College.
+Beginning our fourth continuous year!
+Study solar arc techniques which have consistently yielded successful predictions before events hit the news – since Robert Glasscock's impressively accurate forecasts in his Nov.
+4, 2017 Solar Arcs webinar for Kepler College.

 5 Weeks - $100

 Robert Glasscock's phenomenal practicums use "astrology's most successful predictive system" (Solar Arcs) to analyze and forecast developments and events in this historic American epoch leading up to the 2020 elections and beyond.

 "Just what we've been saying!" - D. Golden 7-13-20

 Students keep returning because their predictions prove accurate.
 Mundane astrology studies politics and political figures in the United States and the world.
 The practicums are a deep-dive into solar arcs techniques and forecasting.

 Guided interactive analysis, interpretation, and forecasts – with real-time feedback as predictions become headlines.
 These student-driven practicums constantly evolve through analyzing political and public figures' horoscopes in light of ongoing national and world situations.